-- Unless otherwise determined by a majority of the independent directors of the Board meeting in executive session, the Compensation Committee reviews and recommends to the Board specific objectives of the Company's compensation plans, policies and programs and annually reviews and approves all compensation and benefit plans for the Chief Executive Officer ("CEO") and the other executive officers of the Company including, without limitation, (a) the annual base salary, (b) the annual incentive bonus, including the specific goals and amount, (c) equity compensation, (d) employment agreements, severance arrangements, and change in control agreements/ provisions and (e) any other benefits, compensation, perquisites or arrangements, in light of those specific objectives.
+- The Compensation Committee reviews and recommends to the Board specific objectives of the Company's compensation plans, policies and programs and annually reviews and approves all compensation and benefit plans for the Chief Executive Officer ("CEO") and the other executive officers of the Company including, without limitation, (a) the annual base salary, (b) the annual incentive bonus, including the specific goals and amount, (c) equity compensation, (d) employment agreements, severance arrangements, and change in control agreements/ provisions and (e) any other benefits, compensation, perquisites or arrangements, in light of those specific objectives.
 Equity compensation arrangements involving executive officers that are "reporting persons" for purposes of Section 16 of the Exchange Act shall be reviewed and approved by the Compensation Committee to ensure compliance with SEC Rule 16b-3.
 In determining the compensation and benefits of the CEO, the CEO may not be present during deliberations or voting on such matters.

 - The Compensation Committee reviews the succession planning for executive officers, reports its findings and recommendations to the Board and works with the Board in evaluating potential successors to executive officer positions.